 Climbing up to the top of the waterfalls is best in the summer.
 In the winter, you’ll have to be more careful, because the water is running a lot stronger.
 In the summer, you’ll be able to see better how the river water has carved the sandstone.
 The water has carved pools and channels into the rock, making quite a unique sandstone formation.
 It’s quite cool to see!

-When is the best time to visit Sandcut Beach
+When Is the Best Time of Year to Visit Sandcut Beach

 This is the same for any of the waterfalls on Southern Vancouver Island.
 During the winter, the Southern Vancouver Island waterfalls tend to have more water flowing and are bigger.
 Further north, the waterfalls will freeze during winter, however.